 Staying safe online

 Good online housekeeping will shield you from most scams.
-For example, rather than clicking links in emails or text messages, find websites ‘the long way round’ – via Google (though not the sponsored ads) or verified social media accounts (look for the green tick).
+For example, rather than clicking links in emails or text messages, find websites ‘the long way round’ – via Google (though not the sponsored ads) or verified social media accounts (look for the blue tick).

 If you’re shopping on a computer, hover your mouse over the top of links without clicking to see the genuine address.
 If it doesn’t match the content promised, or contains mis-spellings such as amzaon.com or face-book.com, it’s almost certainly malicious.